tchara05/dotNet-RoutingTutorial/README.md

 # Routing Tutorial

-This is a small application where you can practice and play with routing and undestand how evething work
+This is a small application where you can practice and play with routing and understand how everything work